Mukull-s/thanda-house/README.md

-# Thanda House 🧊
+# Thanda House 🍻

-Thanda House is a modern eCommerce website focused on selling cold drinks and soft beverages across India.
-The goal is to provide a smooth, clean, and beautiful user experience with fast loading, stylish design, and Gen-Z appeal.
+Thanda House is a modern, Gen-Z inspired eCommerce website focused on delivering a wide variety of beer brands across India.
+It’s built to provide a premium, fast, and stylish shopping experience for users, with smooth animations, modern design, and a strong visual identity.

+## 🔥 Key Highlights

+- Fast and clean user interface
+- High-quality design and UI/UX
+- Product listings for various beer brands
+- Future support for cart, checkout, and payments
+- AI-powered search and recommendations *(coming soon)*

-## 🛠 Tech Stack
+## 🛠️ Tech Stack

 - HTML
 - Tailwind CSS
 - JavaScript
-- Figma (for UI design)
+- Figma (for wireframes and UI design)
-- [More will be added as project grows]
+- [More technologies will be added as the project grows]

-## 🚀 Project Goals
+## 📁 Project Structure (Planned)

-- Build a fast and attractive online shop for soft drinks
-- Add smooth animations, transitions, and parallax effects
-- Integrate AI-powered recommendations *(future idea)*
-- Razorpay or Stripe for payment
-- Admin dashboard *(later phase)*

-## 📌 Status

-🚧 Work in progress — UI wireframes & design phase

----

-> Built with ❤️ by [Mukul Singhal]